 - facilitates induction of new directors and assists with training and development needs as required

 - regularly updates the Board on corporate governance matters, legislative changes and regulatory regimes affecting the Group

 - ensures compliance with Board procedures

 - co-ordinates external Board evaluation and conducts internal Board evaluation

 The Board acknowledges its responsibility for determining and maintaining the Group's values and ensures these are reflected in the business practices.
 This is monitored by the Board at regular intervals.
-Further details are available on our Corporate responsibility and sustainability page.
+Further details are available on the Corporate responsibility and sustainability page.

-In line with best practice provisions in the Pre-emption Group Statement of Principles, the Board confirms that it does not intend to issue more than 7.5% of the issued share capital of the Group on a non pre-emptive basis in any rolling three-year period.
+In line with best practice provisions in the Pre-Emption Group Statement of Principles, the Board confirms that it does not intend to issue more than 7.5% of the issued share capital of the Group on a non pre-emptive basis in any rolling three-year period.

 Operation of the Code